 Frequently Asked Questions

-Some discomfort or pain is normal after a biopsy, especially at the site where the tissue was removed.
-Over-the-counter pain relievers and following post-procedure care instructions can help manage this discomfort.
+It's normal to feel some pain or discomfort after a biopsy, especially where the tissue was taken.
+Taking pain medicine and following care tips can help you feel better.

-Healing time varies depending on the type and location of the biopsy.
-Most sites heal within a few days to a couple of weeks.
-If healing seems delayed or complications arise, consult your healthcare provider.
+Healing time depends on the type and location of the biopsy.
+Most people heal in a few days to two weeks.
+See your doctor if healing is slow or problems occur.

 Long-term side effects are rare but may include scarring or changes in the appearance or function of the biopsy site.
 Discuss any concerns with your healthcare provider before the procedure.